sys-bio/tellurium/docs/introduction.rst

     Tellurium screenshot

-Tellurium incorporates many packages.
-The root repository is located at (`<https://github.com/sys-bio/tellurium>`_) and licensed under the Apache License 2.0.
-Other packages used by Tellurium are licensed used include LGPL, Apache 2, MIT, and BSD 3-clause.
+The `Tellurium source code <https://github.com/sys-bio/tellurium>`_ is licensed under the Apache License 2.0.
+Other packages used by Tellurium are licensed under various licenses including the LGPL, Apache 2, MIT, and the BSD 3-clause license.

-The Tellurium project is funded from the **NIH/NIGMS** (GM081070).
+The Tellurium project is funded by generous support from **NIH/NIGMS** grant GM081070.
+The content is solely the responsibility of the authors and does not necessarily represent the views of the National Institutes of Health.

 .. include:: _notebooks/core/introduction.rst